-We are living in a time when we are forced to confront the various issues that separate us globally as well as communally, and often divide the family as well as our own consciousness.
+We are living in a time when we are forced to confront the various issues that separate us globally as well as communally and often divide the family as well as our consciousness.
 Businesses, entrepreneurs, organizations, systems, and individuals must make a dedicated, consistent, and drastic change in every facet of life.
-Together we will seek justice in our society and to begin we must first start with ourselves.
+Together we seek justice in our society and to begin we must first start with ourselves.

 We Are The Only Consultancy Helping Individuals and Systems Build Equity Through Identity Navigation

 We provide an educational process to enhance the lives of all people through our focus on building strong equitable interracial relationships.

 The Good Peoples Group and our Center on Interracial Relationships work with businesses and individuals who seek to live with integrity in all aspects of their life and work with a focus on individual growth, social justice, and culture.
 Our clients want to do and be better, and they look to us to learn how to make that a reality.